rrgodhorus/fromcavestocars/README.md

 ## What is here?
 Most of the files have a comment block at the top or are only a few lines.
 However, to run this, you need to set up a bunch of environment variables with your API keys.
 You also would need to copy everything in examplefiles/ to the root directory of the project.

+Note that this design was done by a mix of just going where the LLM took me and me steering it in reasonable directions.
+So it has a really weird mix of json files, databases, etc.